skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/03_guiding_principles_of_an_agile-procurement.md

 The approach to requirements gathering is also fundamentally different.
 An agile procurement strategy recognizes that:

 - The team's understanding of the product will develop as the product is being built
-- This growing understanding can inform the requirements for the current and subsequent modular contracts.
+- This growing understanding can inform the requirements for the current and subsequent modular contracts

 Therefore, the procurement team doesn't attempt to have all of the technical requirements defined up front.
 An agile procurement strategy relies on the team having a greater understanding of the product as the product is being built; that new knowledge can be turned into contractual requirements for a modular contract.